jm3/todayilearned/content/learnings/react-and-the-great-divide.md

 ---

-Today [@buzz][buzz] shared a great article on Twitter called "[Front-End Design, React, and a Bridge over the Great Divide][via-buzz]", which in turns references some great, highly-related
+This week [@buzz][Buzz] shared a great article about the state of front-end web development called "[Front-End Design, React, and a Bridge over the Great Divide][via-buzz]", which in turns references some more great writing on the topic:
-articles:

 * [The Great Divide][great-divide] by Chris Coyier (creator of the public code sandbox site [CodePen][codepen])